telerik/winforms-docs/controls/gauges/radialgauge/understanding-gauge-elements/working-with-needles.md

 ---
 title: Working with needles
-page_title: Working with needles | RadRadialGauge
+page_title: Working with needles - WinForms RadialGauge Control
 description: RadialGaugeNeedle is a scale indicator that points to a value.
 slug: winforms/gauges/radialgauge/understanding-gauge-elements/working-with-needles
 tags: working,with,needles